jgmotta98/spectral-nexus/doc/docs/usage.md

 The web app consists of the following main sections:

-- **Home**: Upload your FT-IR spectrum file (`.csv`) and configure processing options before analysis.
+- Upload your FT-IR spectrum file (`.csv`) and configure processing options before analysis.
-- **Reports** _(Relatórios)_: View and download results in a comprehensive `PDF` format.
+- View and download results in a comprehensive `PDF` format.

 ---

 ## Uploading Data

-1. Go to the **Home** page.
+1. Click on the **Browse...** _(Buscar...)_ button.
 2. Choose your `.csv` file containing the FT-IR data.
 3. Click on **Choose file** _(Escolher arquivo)_ to submit it.
-4.

 > 💡 The `.csv` must have two columns: **Wavenumber (x)** and **Absorbance (y)**.

 ---

-## Advanced Configurations
+## Configurations

-For greater control over the analysis, **Spectral Nexus** offers several advanced configuration options designed to optimize performance and improve the quality of spectral processing.
+For greater control over the analysis, **Spectral Nexus** offers several configuration options designed to optimize performance and improve the quality of processing.

 ### Parallel Processing

-- You can enable **multi-core processing** to accelerate computations by leveraging multiple CPU cores — ideal for large datasets or batch processing.
+- You can enable **multi-core processing** to accelerate computations by leveraging multiple CPU cores.

 ### Custom Analysis Range